Wealthy Russian with Kremlin ties gets 9 years in prison for hacking and insider trading scheme | Politics

 - United States

-Authorities say he personally pocketed more than $33 million in the scheme, which involved breaking into computer systems to steal earnings-related filings for hundreds of companies — including Microsoft and Tesla — and then using that insider information to make lucrative trades.
+Authorities say he personally pocketed more than USD 33 million in the scheme, which involved breaking into computer systems to steal earnings-related filings for hundreds of companies — including Microsoft and Tesla — and then using that insider information to make lucrative trades.

 Prosecutors have not alleged that Klyushin was involved in the election interference.